SalishSeaCast/docs/work_env/bash_config.rst

   Other module provide the Intel Fortran compiler, the netCDF libraries, etc.
-  Unfortunately an issue with the :kbd:`orcinus` module system will cause NEMO build to fail if you load those module via your :file:`$HOME/.bashrc` file.
   Most of our tools load the necessary modules as required, but if you need to load them manually, here is the list of :command:`module load` commands: